icon-project/t-bears/docs/score_unit_test.md

 - Mock event log
   - It is sufficient to check that the event log has been called
 - Mock internalCall(call external function in SCORE).
-  - The operation on the other SCORE is considered to be reliable, and it is checked that the internalCall is called with the specified arguments.
+  - The operation on the other SCORE is considered to be reliable. so, what you need is InternalCall called with specified arguments.

 ### methods